-The program prides itself on its commitment to developing effective leaders, professionals and scholars committed to solving complex social problems—particularly those impacting youth and families.
-A major focal point of the program includes training students to be reflective practitioners and to use the scientific method, including evidence-based knowledge, in making personal and professional decisions related to the education, healthy development and well-being of humans throughout their life span.
-The program provides a strong academic foundation for the next generation of clinicians, teachers, policymakers and researchers dedicated to serving infants, children, teenagers and young adults in a global society.
+The program prides itself on its commitment to developing effective leaders, professionals, and scholars committed to solving complex social problems—particularly those impacting youth and families.
+A major focal point of the program includes training students to be reflective practitioners and to use the scientific method, including evidence-based knowledge, in making personal and professional decisions related to the education, healthy development, and well-being of humans throughout their lifespans.
+The program provides a strong academic foundation for the next generation of clinicians, teachers, policymakers, and researchers dedicated to serving infants, children, teenagers, and young adults in a global society.

-Whether one’s interests lie in the developmental period of infancy, early adulthood or somewhere in between, the academic programs offered allow students to gain high-level academic and professional skills, while receiving a high level of attention from faculty, who are dedicated and committed to the long-term success of their students.
+Whether one’s interests lie in the developmental period of infancy, early adulthood, or somewhere in between, the academic programs offered allow students to gain academic and professional skills, while receiving a high level of attention from dedicated faculty who are committed to the long-term success of their students.

-The option in Applied Developmental Science provides students a strong foundation across theories, research, concepts and applications of child and adolescent development, spanning conception through early adulthood.
-This option is versatile given the breadth of study that students are exposed to and its relevance to a wide range of occupations and professions.
-Students who complete this option are well-positioned and prepared to enter graduate degree programs that lead to direct-service careers as clinicians, researchers and teachers who serve populations across all ages.
+The option in Applied Developmental Science provides students with a strong foundation across theories, research, concepts, and applications of child and adolescent development, spanning conception through early adulthood.
+This option is versatile, given the breadth of study that students are exposed to and its relevance to a wide range of occupations and professions.
+Students who complete this option are well-positioned and prepared to enter graduate degree programs that lead to direct-service careers as clinicians, researchers, and teachers who serve populations of all ages.

-The option in Early Childhood Development provides focused opportunities for students to develop depth of study in the developmental periods of prenatal, infancy and early childhood.
-This option is popular among students who transfer from a California community college as it provides continued educational opportunities in early childhood education and fulfills many of the course requirements for the State of California Child Development Permit—the recognized credential for early childhood educators.
+The option in Early Childhood Development provides focused opportunities for students to develop depth of study in the developmental periods of prenatal, infancy, and early childhood.
+This option is popular among students who transfer from a California community college as it provides continued educational opportunities in early childhood education and fulfills many of the course requirements for the State of California Child Development Permit—the currently recognized credential for early childhood educators and professionals.

 The Department of Child and Adolescent Development is committed to students achieving their personal and professional goals and graduating in a timely manner.
-Electronic versions of forms, worksheets and advisement materials can be found on the department’s website.
-Students are strongly encouraged to use the department’s advising resources, such as the Degree Progress Report/Planner to plan coursework for the major.
+Students are strongly encouraged to use the department’s advising resources, such as the Degree Progress Report/Planner, to plan coursework for the major and minor.

 The department offers specialized advisement workshops, programming, and individualized appointments for students seeking additional assistance or guidance.
 For general advisement needs, students can visit with an advisor during the department’s walk-in advising hours or by arranging a one-on-one appointment with a department advisor.
-Appointments can be booked via the department’s online appointment scheduling system.
+Academic advisement appointments can be booked via the department’s online appointment scheduling system.
 Walk-in hours vary by semester; for the latest information, please contact the department at (818) 677-3385 or the department’s academic advisement center at (818) 677-6350.

 The purpose of the department Honors Program is to recognize and support the development of exceptional Child and Adolescent Development undergraduate students.
-The department Honors Program allows students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and/or careers in the field of Child and Adolescent Development.
-Interested students should consult with the Honors Program director and complete an application available at the department office before the stated deadline (typically in November).
-Admission to the department Honors Program is granted by approval of the department Honors Committee.
+The department Honors Program allows students the opportunity to engage in advanced-level coursework to better prepare for graduate coursework and careers in the field of Child and Adolescent Development.
+Interested students should consult with the Honors Program directors and complete an application.
+Admission to the department’s Honors Program is granted by approval of the department’s Honors Program Selection Committee.

 Clubs and Societies